ctberthiaume/docker-samba/README.md

 # samba
 Ubuntu 18.04 Samba server

-This is based on the Docker build instructions for a Samba server at https://github.com/Kaixhin/dockerfiles/tree/master/samba, with changes to extend runtime configuration.
+This is based on the Docker build instructions for a Samba server at https://github.com/Kaixhin/dockerfiles/tree/master/samba, with changes to extend runtime configuration and switch Ubuntu versions.

 ## Build
 `docker build -t samba .`